Best Types of Cabinets for Your Kitchen

 While kitchen cabinets have come a long way over the past several generations, one thing has remained constant —the warm touch of wood is many people’s first choice for their kitchens.
-We should know, Diamond Kitchen and Bath are the leading sellers of cabinetry, from custom cabinetry in Phoenix, to discount cabinets in Mesa, AZ, we sell all over the valley, and have a wonderful selection.
+We should know!
+Diamond Kitchen and Bath is Arizona’s leading seller of cabinetry.
+From custom cabinetry in Phoenix to discount cabinets in Mesa, we sell all over the valley and have a wonderful selection.
 Why is wood so popular in a kitchen?
 Versatility, beauty, and tons of choices.

 No matter what color scheme you want in your kitchen, you can find a complementary wood to show it off.

 - Rich cherry wood is a sophisticated and popular combination with white quartz or marble countertops — and it darkens with age and exposure to sunlight, giving you a more dramatic look as the years go by.

 - By contrast, such woods as knotty alder lighten as they age, going from a honey tone to a blond shade that injects its own bright tones to a small space.